a-gram/audioneex/README.md

 - FFMpeg  (optional)

-After compiling and installing the dependencies, on Linux simply run the following command to build the engine
+After compiling and installing the dependencies, on Linux simply run the following commands to build the engine

     $ cd <root_directory>
     $ mkdir build && cd build